ho-han-sheng/ho-han-sheng/README.md

 ## Hello!
 Han Sheng here 👋

-I am a psychology undergraduate at the Singapore University of Social Sciences, an aspiring clinical psyhologist 🧠 and researcher 🥼.
+I am a psychology undergraduate at the Singapore University of Social Sciences, an aspiring clinical psychologist 🧠 and researcher 🥼.

 ## I am currently interested in 👀